-Thank you for applying to the College of William & Mary!
+Thank you for applying to William & Mary!
 We look forward to reviewing your application.

 These frequently asked questions offer general information regarding upcoming programs for newly admitted students, determining the completeness of your application, making late submissions, applying for financial aid and receiving an admission decision.

 If I'm admitted to William & Mary, will there be an admitted student open house this spring so that I can explore campus further?

 There will be a series of programs offered to admitted students each spring as well as an event for enrolling transfer students in the summer.